polterguy/camphora-five/README.md

 column type, has support for both Markdown, in addition to **#hash-tags** for its items.
 The latter allows you to easily categorise your items as you see fit, using hash tags.

-When you create your apps, there are many different settings you can choose from, to make sure your app becomes just as you want it to be.
+When you create your apps, there are many different settings you can choose from, to make sure your apps becomes exactly as you want them to be.
 For instance, you can choose if you'd like to show the headers for your data grid or not, and which skin to use.
+You can also create as many CRUS apps as you wish with Camphora.
 Below is a screenshot of how Camphora looks like when you're creating your apps.

 ![alt screenshot](media/screenshots/screenshot-3.png)